-- If some guy brushes up against me, it has me saying 'Wanna fight?' - It's had me threatening to 'get back' if someone disses me. - The 'constant fighting' has got me suspended from school 5 times in the past few months. - Trouble makes my teachers give up on me. - Anger interferes with how I get along with my mom.
-It gets her frustrated and there is always tension at home between us.

-Irritability makes me have a 'screwface' on all the time.
+- If some guy brushes up against me, it has me saying 'Wanna fight?' - It's had me threatening to 'get back' if someone disses me. - The constant fighting has got me suspended from school five times in the past few months. - Trouble makes my teachers give up on me. - Anger interferes with how I get along with my mom.
+It gets her frustrated and there is always tension at home between us. - Irritability makes me have a screwface on all the time.
 It makes me snap at everyone.

-In counselling conversations I often draw a circle on a piece of paper with 'Anger' or 'Trouble' in the middle.
-As the student answers questions about the influences of the problem I record these responses and draw lines to make connections between them.7 This provides an externalisation of the problem and its effects that can be seen on paper.
-I have found this method very useful in helping young men to visually look at the effects of Anger and Trouble (or whatever name is given) on their life and relationships:
+In counselling conversations, I often draw a circle on a piece of paper with 'Anger' or 'Trouble' in the middle.
+As the student answers questions about the influences of the problem, I record these responses and draw lines to make connections between them.1 This provides an externalisation of the problem and its effects that can be seen on paper.
+I have found this method very useful in helping young men to visualise the effects of Anger and Trouble (or whatever name is given) on their life and relationships.

-By thoroughly detailing the effects of the externalised problem in conversation and on paper, this allows young men to step outside and look in at their actions.
+Thoroughly detailing the effects of the externalised problem in conversation and on paper allows young men to step outside and look in at their actions.
 In Stage 3, we can then invite young men to reflect on and evaluate these effects, which often leads them to take a position in relation to Anger or Trouble.

-Stage 3: Evaluating the effects of Anger or Trouble (asking 'Are you okay or not okay with the effects of Anger')
+Stage 3: Evaluating the effects of Anger or Trouble

-In this stage we enquire about the young man's own evaluation of these effects; whether these effects have been good or bad, okay or not okay for them to have in their life.
+In this stage we enquire about the young man's own evaluation of these effects: whether these effects have been good or bad, okay or not okay for him to have in his life.

-Are you okay or not okay with how much Anger is getting you into trouble ... or a bit of both?

-- When are you okay with it and when are you not okay with it? - Are you okay or not okay with how much the Cussing Voice is interfering with your relationships with your parents/friends/ teachers? - Do you think it's good or not good that Trouble is getting you suspended from school so often? - Is Anger useful or not useful to you ... or sometimes both? - When is Anger useful and when is it not? - Are you satisfied with Trouble staying the size it is, or are you interested in shrinking Trouble in your life?
+- Are you okay or not okay with how much Anger is getting you into trouble, or a bit of both? - When are you okay with it and when are you not okay with it? - Are you okay or not okay with how much the Cussing Voice is interfering with your relationships with your parents/friends/ teachers? - Do you think it's good or not good that Trouble is getting you suspended from school so often? - Is Anger useful or not useful to you, or sometimes both? - When is Anger useful and when is it not? - Are you satisfied with Trouble staying the size it is, or are you interested in shrinking Trouble in your life?
 Why?
-Where in your life are you most interested in shrinking Trouble's influence - at home, at school, when you are with friends?
+Where in your life are you most interested in shrinking Trouble's influence at home, at school, when you are with friends?

-This line of questioning centers the knowledge, experience and evaluation of the young man, rather than me as a social worker being the author of his position on the problem.
+This line of questioning centres the knowledge, experience and evaluation of the young man, rather than me as a social worker being the author of his position on the problem.
 Some examples of young men's responses where they are taking a position against anger have included:

-- No ...
-I'm not okay with how much Anger is getting me suspended and in trouble. - No, I don't want Trouble to stay so big because it makes my mom upset.
+- No, I'm not okay with how much Anger is getting me suspended and in trouble. - No, I don't want Trouble to stay so big because it makes my mom upset.